AndrejG82/digitalocean-kubernetes-sql-cluster/README.md

 ## 4. Connecting to database cluster and testing

-Our database cluster is current not accessible outside of our Kubernetes cluster.
+Our database cluster is currently not accessible outside of our Kubernetes cluster.
 To access it from our local machine we need to use the kubectl port-forward command.
 We can see that database is exposed on port 6446 by printing information about the service:

 ```
 kubectl get service mycluster  --namespace sql-cluster